lmmx/botodto/README.md

 These names are passed in a "Code" key of the JSON response, but are raised to errors as `botocore.errorfactory` subclasses.

-For example, here I ran a request for an invalid ARN:
+For example, running a request for an invalid ARN gives an error response with a `Code` value of "InvalidArn":

 ```py
 import botodto